21 MUST KNOW TIPS: How To A Make Gel Polish Manicure Last

 Once gel polish starts to come off, it's best to remove it completely and start over from scratch.

-17. Check the expiration date on all of your gel polish.
 Just like with regular nail polish, gel polish has an expiration date.
 Be sure to check the expiration date on your gel polish before using it to ensure that it will still work properly.
+Here are some signs on how to tell if your gel polish has expired.

 This is not to say that you can never use different brands, you just might have to experiment to know what brands will go together without compromising the adhesion.